kean/Nuke/README.md

 #### Loading Images Directly

-One of the core Nuke's classes is `Loader` which manages loading, decoding, processing and caching images.
-It has a Promise-based API and implementation.
-You can use it to load images directly:
+One of the Nuke's core classes is `Loader`.
+Its API and implementation is based on Promises.
+You can use it to load images directly.

 ```swift
 let cts = CancellationTokenSource()